 Charles Burke, MD, Associate Professor, Radiology, and Division Chief, Vascular Interventional Radiology, says, “It should be noted that although PAE is a new procedure, the skills involved are not new to Interventional Radiology.
 We regularly use very similar techniques and equipment to treat uterine fibroids.
 Given the available data, we are dedicated to bringing this procedure to patients at UNC.”

-The PAE video includes additional information about the procedure and please contact for a physician referral or self-referral.
+The PAE video includes additional information about the procedure and please contact Dr. Isaacson for a physician referral or self-referral.
 For the enrollment requirements for the clinical trial at UNC, contact Dr. Isaacson or Shanah Kirk.